wood1149/github-scraper/README.md

 This will extact emails from these github sites.
 Currently only emails are supported for github sites

-## Coder Resources
+## External Resources

 Here is some documentation for tools/APIs that are used:

 ### GitHub's [API](https://developer.github.com/v3/)

 Specifically, the [contents](https://developer.github.com/v3/repos/contents/#get-contents) API.
-This will let us retrieve information about a specific file, given the username, repo, and filename associated with it.
-I imagine we will use the `download_url` to get the files in raw format in the browser for easy file scraping.
+This lets us retrieve information about a specific file, given the username, repo, and filename associated with it.

 ### nelsonic's [github-scraper](https://github.com/nelsonic/github-scraper)

-The extent to which we will be able to use this tool is TBD, but at the very least we can use it to gather a list of popular GitHub users and their repositories.
+Used to gather a list of popular GitHub users and their repositories.